wilsonliaows/docs/connectors/zendesk.md

 With Bulk Ticket Updates action, you will be able to save on your API usage, as well as make your recipes  more efficiently.
 Here are a few simple steps on how you can do so.

-### 1) Obtain a Tickets List Item Datapill
+### 1) Obtain a tickets list item datapill

-The Bulk Ticket Updates action requires a number of Ticket IDs concatenated by commas in order to work.
+The Bulk Ticket Updates action requires a number of **Ticket ID**s concatenated by commas in order to work.
 If you'd like to auto-generate a list of those tickets under a specific filter, simply perform a Search Tickets action.

 ![Zendesk Generate List](/assets/images/connectors/zendesk/generate_list.png)
 *Generate List*

 ### 2) Listing tickets in a comma separated format

-With its output, you can now use Workato's formula mode to extract its Ticket ID in a comma separated structure.
+With its output, you can now use Workato's formula mode to extract its **Ticket ID** in a comma separated structure.
 First, click on the formula mode on beside the field.

 ![Zendesk Formula Mode](/assets/images/connectors/zendesk/formula_mode.png)
 *Formula Mode*